Ben Affleck on the pain and catharsis of 'The Way Back'

 “That’s one of the most moving things that’s stayed with me,” says Affleck.
 “The desire for that freedom, and so I can be accountable to my kids.”

 “I don’t know all the answers.
 I’m only an expert in my own failings,” Affleck says.
 “But the more expert you become in your own failings, interestingly, the less likely you are to repeat them, I’ve found.
-That is how my life has been getting better."
+That is how my life has been getting better.
+I have a better relationship with my kids today than I did three years ago.
+I have a better relationship with my ex-wife, I think, than I did three years ago.
+I think I’m a better actor.
+I think I’m a more interesting person because most of the growth that I’ve had has come from pain.”

 Affleck smiles.
 “You notice how you never succeed and all your wildest dreams come true and you go: ‘I got to change something!’
 It’s when you hit a stumbling block that you say: ‘OK, let’s be really honest.’”

 And honesty is what Affleck is now practicing, to a degree rarely seen in Hollywood, let alone for someone whose personal ups and downs have been such regular fodder for tabloids.
-In an interview with The Associated Press early last week, Affleck was candid and clear-eyed about his battle for sobriety and the roots of his drinking.
+In an interview early last week, Affleck was candid and clear-eyed about his battle for sobriety and the roots of his drinking.
+He met with The Associated Press at a New York high school after taping a special with Diane Sawyer and shortly before The New York Times published an intimate profile on him.
 Occasionally his voice quavered but mostly Affleck spoke earnestly and straightforwardly.
 He seemed freshly unburdened.
 Making “The Way Back,” he said, helped him.

 “Sometimes just feeling those feelings again purges them a little bit and frees you a little bit,” says Affleck.
 “This movie was hard to make.
 Sometimes it was painful.
 And sometimes I was embarrassed.
 And sometimes I couldn’t believe my life had any similarity to this.”